-Gastronomy Tourism
+Gastronomy tourism

-Gastronomy tourism is a widely used term for food-related tourism such as culinary tourism, gastro-tourism, food tourism, wine tourism and gourmet tourism (Pavlidis and Markantonatou, 2020).
-It represents an experiential trip to a gastronomic region and includes visits to primary and secondary food and drink producers, gastronomic festivals, food fairs, events, farmer's markets, cooking shows and demonstrations, tastings of quality food products or any tourism activity related to food (Hall and Sharples, 2003).
-According to UNWTO (2012, p.7) "gastronomic tourism applies to tourists and visitors who plan their trips partially or totally in order to taste the cuisine of the place or to carry out activities related to gastronomy".
+Gastronomy tourism is a widely used term for foodrelated tourism such as culinary tourism, gastrotourism, food tourism, wine tourism and gourmet tourism (Pavlidis & Markantonatou, 2020).
+It represents an experiential trip to a gastronomic region and includes visits to primary and secondary food and drink producers, gastronomic festivals, food fairs, events, farmer's markets, cooking shows and demonstrations, tastings of quality food products or any tourism activity related to food.
+According to UNWTO (2012, p.
+7) 'gastronomic tourism applies to tourists and visitors who plan their trips partially or totally in order to taste the cuisine of the place or to carry out activities related to gastronomy'.
 Gastronomy tourism thus covers a wide range of holiday products and services, which include restaurants, bars, cooking schools, special interest culinary travel packages, food guides, cookbooks, cooking magazines, vineyards, wineries, breweries, distilleries, farms, farmers' markets, TV programmes, blogs, vlogs, digital simulations, food trails, food-related seminars, nutrition tours, foody tours as well as elements of wellness tourism that involves detox diets and healthy eating.

 As Timothy and Ron (2013) note cuisine and gastronomy are elements of the broader system of cultural heritage, and local food forms one of the most salient and defining markers of a destination's culture and heritage.
 The food habits of communities are formed by the natural environment and traditions, which are integral to forming cultural and culinary heritage.
-Local cuisines mirror the culture and lifestyle of a destination (Du Rand and Heath, 2006) and are a fundamental element of a destination's cultural practices (Minihan, 2014; Richards, 2015).
-As Timothy (2016) notes, they are closely linked to the history, cultural norms, values, relationships with the nature of a community.
-Methods of preparing and preserving food and ingredients used are unique to the natural resources available, climate and lifestyle of a community.
-The cuisine has been looked upon as an expression of the way of life of a society (Everett and Aitchison, 2008).
+Local cuisines mirror the culture and lifestyle of a destination and are a fundamental element of a destination's cultural practices (Minihan, 2014; Richards, 2015).
+They are closely linked to the history, cultural norms, values, relationships with the nature of a community.
+Methods of preparing and preserving food and ingredients used are unique to the natural resources, climate and lifestyle of a community.
+The cuisine has been looked upon as an expression of the way of life of a society.
 The uniqueness of cuisines is thus a function of the cultural and natural heritage.
 The cultural heritage of a community could also be attributed to its eating habits, especially in communities such as the Mongolian nomads whose settlement patterns, attires, celebrations are all determined by the availability of food both for themselves and their herds.
-Many traditional cultural festivals (e.g. Onam, Pongal, etc. in

-India) are related to harvest and involve preparing traditional meals.
-Typical, local, and traditional food and its preparations are entrusted from generation to generation through time, creating an invaluable intangible heritage (Molina et al., 2016).
-Food is thus a cultural reference point, which is linked to identity, consumption, production, commerce, history, geography, sustainability and globalisation (Hall and Mitchell, 2000; Montanari, 2009).
-As an important component of the local culture and a powerful marker of cultural identity, the cuisine is part of cultural tourism and represent a gateway to understand the local culture of a destination (Dos Santos and Antonini, 2004; Hillel, et. al., 2013).
-Acquiring knowledge of the local gastronomy is an important part of understanding and appreciating the culture of a tourist destination (Anton, et. al. 2019).
+Many traditional cultural festivals (e.g. Onam, Pongal, etc. in India) are related to harvest and involve preparing traditional meals.
+Typical, local and traditional food and its preparations are passed on from generation to generation through time, creating an invaluable intangible heritage.
+Food is thus a cultural reference point, which is linked to identity, consumption, production, commerce, history, geography, sustainability and globalisation (Hall & Mitchell, 2000).
+As an important component of the local culture and a powerful marker of cultural identity, the cuisine is part of cultural tourism and represents a gateway to understand the local culture (Hillel et al., 2013).
+Acquiring knowledge of the local gastronomy is an important part of understanding and appreciating the culture of a tourist destination (Antón et al., 2019).